 Don’t forget the fun.
 Bring along a book, cards, a game or a sports activity to do while you lounge.
 Don’t just eat and run; enjoy the experience to its fullest.
 We like to bring along something that doesn’t have a lot of pieces that can be lost while we’re out and about.
 Not a game person?
 Find some fabulous local entertainment.
 There are a variety of outdoor concerts, movies and events that are perfect to pack a meal along, but be sure to check the event rules before you bring your basket so that you’re not left behind.

 The same goes for real estate as it does for picnicking... location, location, location.
 Put your blanket down by the lake, overlooking the river, at Manito Park, along the Centennial Trail during a bike ride, or Riverfront Park.
-One of our very favorite spots for summer is the concert series at Arbor Crest Wine Cellars, where picnics are not just allowed, but encouraged.
-Check out their website for the full lineup of bands and concert times.
+One of our very favorite spots for summer is the view at Arbor Crest Wine Cellars, where picnics are not just allowed, but encouraged.

 Does this sound like a lot of work?
 Do you want someone else to do the heavy-lifting and decision-making?
 Then Pop Up Picnics Spokane is for you.
-Owner Rachel Killpack will set up the perfect spread for you with catering by Bites and Treats included.
+Owner Rachel Killpack will set up the perfect spread for you.
 You're sure to delight the ones you love with a dining alfresco experience that they will remember.